anselchacko03/cool_stuff/README.md

 # **cool_stuff**

 ## heapsAlgorithm.java
 I completed this program using the java programming language.
 I implemented Heap's algorithm which can be used to get all permutations of a variable amount of objects.
 Heap's Algorithm was originally proposed by B.R Heap in 1963.
-In this program I also implemented a method to make sure the current created permuation is unique (), so there won't be any duplicates in the output.
+In this program I also implemented a method to make sure the current created permuation is unique (permuteUnique()), so there won't be any duplicates in the output.

 ## monty_hall.py